tylerhs/e190u/lab1.md

 ![alt text](http://i.imgur.com/Fk36P9M.jpg "Wiring")

 ##### The Knee-Slapper
 The knee-slapper is entirely my own creation (I think).
 It consists of a ninth button hidden under a spring-loaded bumper.
-The idea behind this ridiculous looking idea is to provide a more interesting action to operate special controls in video gameplay.
+The thought behind this ridiculous looking idea is to provide a more interesting action to operate special controls in video gameplay.
 For example, in a FPS game this could be "throw a grenade", or in an auto racing game the knee-slapper could activate nitrous.
 Pressing a simple button on a standard controller doesn't correspond well to the intensity of throwing a hand grenade, but slamming the controller down on your leg is a bit more indicative of the action the user is trying to make.

 ![alt text](http://i.imgur.com/f0hU332.jpg "Knee-Slapper")

 ### Testing Methodology